VolpeUSDOT/FTOT-Public/docs/index.md

 ![ftot_dir](https://user-images.githubusercontent.com/65978091/108519340-87dd7d80-7297-11eb-8887-71676707e87b.jpg)

+#### Install FTOT's Python dependencies

+4. The FTOT Python environment and required dependencies are installed using the "simple_setup.bat" file.
+Double-click the file to run the batch file script and follow the instructions as prompted.
+See Section 2 of the FTOT User Guide documentation for the latest detailed installation instructions.
+If you need to run a legacy copy of FTOT compatible with ArcGIS rather than ArcGIS Pro, consult these [separate legacy instructions](https://volpeusdot.github.io/FTOT-Public/installation_old.html).

 #### Download FTOT documentation and datasets

-4. Additional transportation network data is required to run FTOT.
+5. Additional transportation network data is required to run FTOT.
 In addition, documentation and supplementary scenario data are provided to acclimate you to running FTOT.
 This documentation and scenario dataset can be downloaded directly from [here](https://volpeusdot.github.io/FTOT-Public/data_download.html).
-Only the most recent version of the zip needs to be downloaded.
+Only the most recent version of the zip file needs to be downloaded.

-5. Extract the contents to within the C:\FTOT directory on your machine.
+6. Extract the contents to within the C:\FTOT directory on your machine.
 After you download and save this data, your C:\FTOT directory should contain a scenarios folder and a documentation folder in addition to the existing folder and files.

 ![](https://user-images.githubusercontent.com/18051014/60043529-49d92200-968e-11e9-87fd-0ecf95341035.png)

-Inside the scenarios folder should be a common_data folder along with directories containing quick start scenarios and reference scenarios.
+Inside the scenarios folder should be a common_data folder along with directories containing quick start and reference scenarios.

-#### Install required programs

-6. The FTOT Python environment and required dependencies are installed using the "simple_setup.bat" file.
-See Section 2 of the FTOT User Guide documentation for the latest detailed installation instructions.
-If you need to run a legacy copy of FTOT compatible with ArcGIS rather than ArcGIS Pro, consult these [separate legacy instructions](https://volpeusdot.github.io/FTOT-Public/installation_old.html).

 ## Next Steps:
 Usage of FTOT is explained in the documentation.
-See above for instructions for how to download the documentation.
+See above for instructions on how to download the documentation.
 Documentation consists of four files:
 * Technical documentation - description of how FTOT works, underlying data and assumptions, FTOT structures and functions
 * User guide - installation instructions and details on how to customize and develop scenarios, how to create input files, and how to interpret results
 * Quick start tutorial - how-to guide for running pre-built quick start scenarios
 * Reference scenarios documentation - how-to guide for running reference scenarios to demonstrate FTOT functionalities

 At this point, you can verify that FTOT is fully functional by running one of the pre-built quick start scenarios.
 For detailed instructions, consult the Quick Start Tutorial within the C:/FTOT/documentation folder.
 Alternatively, consult the FTOT User Guide (also within C:/FTOT/documentation) or the [Creating New Scenarios](https://volpeusdot.github.io/FTOT-Public/create_scenario.html) guidance to dive directly into FTOT and building your own scenarios.
 In addition, the FTOT Team has developed a [Minimum Data Requirements](https://github.com/VolpeUSDOT/FTOT-Public/blob/github_pages/docs/FTOT%20International%20Data%20Requirements_July2023.pdf) document that provides a checklist of inputs that a user should collate in preparation for running an FTOT scenario.
 You can also follow along with the [video tutorial](#running-your-first-ftot-scenario) for running the first Quick Start scenario.

 ## Users Group:
 Every quarter, the FTOT users group is notified when the most recent FTOT public release is available for download.
-* If you would like to be added to the email distribution list for FTOT users, please send an email to <Kristin.Lewis@dot.gov>.
+* If you would like to be added to the email distribution list for FTOT users, please send an email to <FTOT-Team@dot.gov>.
 * The users group is invited to attend a presentation on the newest changes included in the most recent public release.
-Slides from the latest presentation (FTOT 2023.3 release) are available [here](https://github.com/VolpeUSDOT/FTOT-Public/blob/github_pages/docs/FTOT-2023-3-User-Group.pdf).
+Slides from the latest presentation (FTOT 2023.4 release) are available [here](https://github.com/VolpeUSDOT/FTOT-Public/blob/github_pages/docs/FTOT-2023-4-User-Group.pdf).

 ## Additional Information: